jj1bdx/airspy-fmradion/README.md

 <h1>Introduction</h1>

-NGSoftFM is a software-defined radio receiver for FM broadcast radio.
+**NGSoftFM** is a software-defined radio receiver for FM broadcast radio.
 Stereo decoding is supported.
 It is written in C++.
 It is a derivative work of SoftFM (https://github.com/jorisvr/SoftFM) with a new application design and new features.

+Hardware supported:

-For the moment only RTL-SDR based (RTL2832-based) hardware is suppoeted and uses the librtlsdr library to interface with the RTL-SDR hardware.
+  - **RTL-SDR** based (RTL2832-based) hardware is suppoeted and uses the librtlsdr library to interface with the RTL-SDR hardware.
+  - **HackRF** One and variants are supported with libhackrf library.

 The purposes of NGSoftFM are: